Last fast checked: 15 February 2020

 Get great savings on your dental care with quality-checked dentists in Costa Rica.
-Choose and book a dentist with Dental Departures and get reliable care and save an average of 70% compared to your dentist at home.
+Choose and book a dentist with Dental Departures, receive reliable care and save up to 70% compared to your dentist at home!

-Historically, Costa Rica was home to four indigenous tribes, who were virtually wiped out when the Europeans arrived, so that today only 1% of Costa Rica’s population descends from its original inhabitants.
+Historically, Costa Rica was home to four indigenous tribes, who were virtually wiped out when the Europeans arrived.
+Today only one percent of Costa Rica’s population are descendants from the original inhabitants.
 The majority of the population is of European descent, while African and Chinese compose the rest.

-In the past, thanks to exports of coffee, bananas and pineapples Costa Rica has had a relatively prosperous economy.
+Thanks to exports of coffee, bananas and pineapples, Costa Rica has enjoyed a relatively prosperous economy.
 More recently, pharmaceuticals, software development and ecotourism have become important industries, with tourism earnings now contributing the most to the Costa Rican economy.

 By far, tourists from the United States make up the largest proportion of foreign visitors.
-A Central American time zone and affordable flights taking as little as 3 hours proving an irresistible combination for Americans wanting to experience the tropics without the long-haul.
-For patients looking for good-quality affordable treatment in a destination suiting all tastes, lifestyles and budgets, Costa Rica ticks all the boxes.
+Affordable flights taking as little as three hours prove an irresistible combination for Americans wanting to experience the tropics along with a dental treatment.
+For patients seeking high-quality affordable treatment in a destination suiting all tastes, lifestyles and budgets, Costa Rica ticks all the boxes.

 (Image by: Carlos Reusser Monsalvez)

-Hotel accommodation in Costa Rica ranges from basic backpacker hostels for less than $10 a night to luxury 5* hotels from around $100 a night to all-inclusive resorts and ecolodges, where the sky is the limit as far as budget is concerned.
+Hotel accommodations in Costa Rica range from basic backpacker hostels for less than $10 a night to luxury five-star hotels from around $100 a night to all-inclusive resorts.

-High season from December to April is also the dry season, where accommodation tends to be at its most expensive and it is advisable to book and confirm your accommodation well before you arrive.
+High season (from December to April) is also the dry season, where accommodations are more expensive; during peak season you should book and confirm your accommodation well before you arrive.

-Some of our clinics are able to offer free of discounted hotel accommodation, depending on the nature and amount of dental treatment you have, and this can be arranged through your booking with Dental Departures.
+Depending on the extent of your dental treatment, some of our clinics offer free or discounted hotel accommodations, which can be arranged through your booking with Dental Departures.

 (Image by: Arvind Grover)